standardnotes/docs/docs/self-hosting/configuration-options.md

 ## Note

-After changing any of the environment variables mentioned below you will have to restart the infrastructure in order for the changes to take place.
-You can do it by typing the following command:
+After changing any of the environment variables mentioned below you will have to restart the infrastructure in order for the changes to take effect.
+You can do so with the following command:

   ```bash
   $ ./server.sh stop && ./server.sh start